-Editor’s Note: In October 2019, along with a large group of my former classmates, I’ll be celebrating the 50-year anniversary of my high school graduation.
-I never thought I’d live this long or be this old.
-But, hell, it sure beats the alternative.
+Editor’s Note: In October 2019, along with a large number of my former classmates, I’ll be celebrating the 50-year anniversary of my high school graduation.
+I never thought I’d live this long or be this old, but, what the hell, it sure beats the alternative.
 If you’re a 1969 graduate of Greenwich High, you might want to click here.
 This is the second article on this subject I’ve done ... the last one was back in 2009.

 Texas hold ’em (“the Cadillac of poker”), when players bet the minimum

 required to stay in a hand, it’s called “limping in.”
 Unless they’re

 “slow playing” good cards (the opposite of bluffing), it usually indicates a